SS47816/CppND-Capstone-Snake-Game/README.md

 ### Increased Difficulties
 1. The snake will die if he hits the wall.
-2. Randomly generated rocks at the game start.
+2. Rocks will be randomly generated at the game start.
+If the snake hits the rock, it will die as well.

 ### More Fun
 1. Magic Fruits